Architecture That Earned Its Scars

 Dependency Management Python version conflicts. pip vs conda.
 Node version mismatches.
 "Works on my machine."
 Production breaks after OS updates.
 Self-contained Java application.
 Automatic Maven dependency resolution for DataFrame tool runs.
 No external runtime dependencies.

 Scheduling Schedule files scattered across servers.
 No dependency chains.
 No visual schedule overview.
 No way to pause and resume.
-Visual scheduler with dependency chains, file triggers, event triggers, AI triggers, and OneShot ad-hoc runs with parameter overrides.
+Visual scheduler with dependency chains, file triggers, event triggers, condition-driven Monitors, and OneShot ad-hoc runs with parameter overrides.

 Scalability Each new automation is another script, another scheduled script, another thing to maintain.
 Linear growth in operational burden.
 Add new jobs through the UI or API.
 Same management overhead whether you have 10 jobs or 10,000.

 AI Integration Write custom code for every AI API call.
 Manage API keys in environment variables.
 No error handling, no retry, no logging.
 7 native AI tools.
 Scheduled, triggered, monitored, and error-handled.
 API keys in encrypted vault.
-AI triggers and autonomous agents.
+Condition-driven Monitors and autonomous agents.

 Security Risks of DIY Automation